rust-lang/book/second-edition/src/ch01-03-hello-cargo.md

 * We can build a project using `cargo build` or `cargo check`.
 * We can build and run a project in one step using `cargo run`.
-* Instead of the result of the build being saved in the same directory as our code, Cargo stores it in the *target/debug* directory.
+* Instead of saving the result of the build in the same directory as our code, Cargo stores it in the *target/debug* directory.

 An additional advantage of using Cargo is that the commands are the same no matter which operating system you’re working on.
 So, at this point, we’ll no